kobolds-io/stdx/README.md

 ## stdx

 The `stdx` top level module.
 Directly contains data structures and is the parent module to modules like `io` and `net`.

+### BufferedChannel

+The `BufferedChannel` is a structure that can be used to safely transmit data across threads.
+It uses a backing buffer which stores the actual values transmitted.
+Additionally it has a very simple api `send`/`receive` and supports concepts like cancellation and timeouts.

+See [example](./examples/buffered_channel.zig) and [source](./src/buffered_channel.zig) for more information on usage.

+### UnbufferedChannel

+The `UnbufferedChannel` is a structure that can be used to safely transmit data across threads.
+It uses a `Condition` to notify receivers that there is new data.
+Additionally it has a very simple api `send`/`receive` and supports concepts like timeouts but does not currently support cancellation.

+See [example](./examples/unbuffered_channel.zig) and [source](./src/unbuffered_channel.zig) for more information on usage.

 ### ManagedQueue